Gophers men's hockey ready for Notre Dame and its Minnesota connections

 GOPHERS MEN'S HOCKEY PREVIEW

 Gophers update: The No. 2 Gophers (16-6-0, 10-2-0 Big Ten) split a home-and-home nonconference series with St. Cloud State last weekend.
 Minnesota lost 3-0, including two empty net goals on Saturday in St. Cloud, and won 2-1 in overtime at home on Sunday on Logan Cooley's goal with 18 seconds remaining in overtime. ...
 The victory was the 100th with the Gophers for coach Bob Motzko. ...
-The Gophers are third in Division I in scoring with four goals (88 in 22 games) per game.
+The Gophers are third in Division I in scoring, averaging four goals per game.
 Jimmy Snuggerud and Matthew Knies lead the Gophers with 12 goals.
 Cooley has 11 goals. ...
 The Gophers swept Notre Dame 4-1 and 3-0 on Nov.
 4-5 in Minneapolis. ...
 The Gophers split two games at Notre Dame last season ... winning 5-1 before losing 3-2 in overtime.

 Notre Dame update: The Irish (10-10-2, 5-6-1 Big Ten) are coming off a series split at Wisconsin last weekend (losing 2-0, winning 6-4). ...
 The Irish are 7-3-1 at home this season. ...
 Trevor Janicke, a senior from Maple Grove, leads them with 15 points (six goals, nine assists).
 Janicke's brother Justin, a sophomore, has contributed four goals and two assists.
 Their father, Curtis, played for the Irish from 1989-93. ...
 Junior Ryder Rolston, son of former Wild center Brian Rolston, has 14 points (six goals, eight assists). ...
 Goalie Ryan Bischel, a senior from Medina, has a 2.57 GAA and .924 save percentage.
 Bischel has played all but 41 minutes of Notre Dame's 22 games.